tinyclub/linux-lab/README.md

     aarch64/virt: virtio-9p-device (virtio-9p-pci breaks nfsroot)
     arm/vexpress-a9: only work with virtio-9p-device and without uboot booting arm/versatilepb: only work with virtio-9p-pci
-    x86_64/pc, only work with virtio-9p-pci (not work with nfsroot) i386/pc, only work with virtio-9p-pci (not work with nfsroot) riscv64/virt, work with virtio-9p-pci and virtio-9p-dev, and nfsroot works riscv32/virt, work with virtio-9p-pci and virtio-9p-dev, and nfsroot works
+    x86_64/pc, only work with virtio-9p-pci
+    i386/pc, only work with virtio-9p-pci
+    riscv64/virt, work with virtio-9p-pci and virtio-9p-dev
+    riscv32/virt, work with virtio-9p-pci and virtio-9p-dev

 ## Plugins